im-ryan/Csvie/readme.md

     $modelInstance = new Model;

     // Initiate custom cleaner based on AbstractCsvieCleaner
+    // Note: You can pass an array for the column and model IDs if you need to verify against multiple columns instead of one unique identifier
     $cleaner = new ModelCleaner(
         'ID',                   // Column ID to match
         'model_id',             // Model ID to verify against column ID